Turbehrt/horosc-Excel/README.md

   + `computeCuspWithMethodInRadian(obliquity, geoLatitude, rightASC, longASC, rightIMC, longIMC, houseIndex, method, getRA)`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using all known parameters: obliquity, geographical latitude, right ascensions and longitudes of the Ascendant and _Immum Coeli_ (in radians)
   + `computeCuspFromLatitudeInRadian(obliquity, geoLatitude, longASC, houseIndex, method, getRA)`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using the Ascendant's longitude and the geographic latitude (in radians) -- without knowing the coordinates of the _Immum Coeli_.
   + `computeCuspFromLatitudeInSexagesimal`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using the Ascendant's longitude and the geographic latitude (in degrees).
-  + `computeCuspFromLongitudeInRadian(obliquity, longASC, longIMC, houseIndex, method, getRA)`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using the longitudes of the Ascendant and _Immum Coeli_ (in radians).
+  + `computeCuspFromLongitudeInRadian(obliquity, longASC, longIMC, houseIndex, method, getRA)`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using the longitudes of the Ascendant and _Immum Coeli_ (in radians) -- without knowing any right ascension nor the geographic latitude.
   + `computeCuspFromLongitudeInSexagesimal`: computes the coordinates (right ascension or longitude) of the cusp of any house (1-6), based on any method (0-6), using the longitudes of the Ascendant and _Immum Coeli_ (in degrees).

 * **Array functions** (from _Sequences_):